Serpents in the Bible: Eden

-God placed Adam in the Garden of Eden to tend it and warned Adam not to eat the fruit of the Tree of Knowledge of Good and Evil, "for in the day that thou eatest thereof thou shalt surely die."
-The serpent tempts Eve to eat of the tree, but Eve tells the serpent what God had said.
-The serpent replies that she would not surely die and that if she eats the fruit of the tree "then your eyes shall be opened, and ye shall be as gods, knowing good and evil."
-Eve ate the fruit, and gave some to Adam who also ate.
+God placed Adam in the Garden of Eden to tend it and warned Adam not to eat the fruit of the tree of the knowledge of good and evil in the Genesis creation narrative: Genesis 2:17, "as for the tree of knowledge of good and bad, you must not eat of it; for as soon as you eat of it, you shall die."
+The serpent then tempts Eve to eat of the tree in Genesis 3, but Eve tells the serpent what God had said.The serpent replies that she would not surely die and that if she eats the fruit of the tree "then your eyes shall be opened, and ye shall be as gods, knowing good and evil."
+Eve eats the fruit, and gives some to Adam who also eats.
 God, who was walking in the Garden, learns of their transgression.
 To prevent Adam and Eve from eating the fruit of the Tree of Life and living forever, they are banished from the garden upon which God posts an angelic guard.
-The serpent is punished for its role in the Fall, being cursed by God to crawl on its belly and eat dust.
+The serpent is punished for its role in the fall of humanity, cursed by God to crawl on its belly and eat dust.

 There is a debate about whether the serpent in Eden should be viewed figuratively or as a literal animal.
 According to one midrashic interpretation in Rabbinic literature, the serpent represents sexual desire; another interpretation is that the snake is the yetzer hara.
 Modern Rabbinic ideas include interpreting the story as a psychological allegory where Adam represents reasoning faculties, Eve the emotional faculties, and the serpent the hedonic sexual/physical faculties.
 Voltaire, drawing on Socinian influences, wrote: "It was so decidedly a real serpent, that all its species, which had before walked on their feet, were condemned to crawl on their bellies.
 No serpent, no animal of any kind, is called Satan, or Belzebub, or Devil, in the Pentateuch."
+The Book of Genesis itself does not identify the serpent as Satan or the Devil; that identification developed in later interpretation, especially in Christian readings influenced by the Book of Revelation.